 Building QMidiGen: A Procedural MIDI Composer in Rust

 TL;DR: QMidiGen is a procedural MIDI music generator I’ve been building, spiritually descended from a 1999 Windows shareware program called Melody Raiser.
 It runs natively on Linux, macOS, and Windows, generates complete multi-section songs from musical rules rather than samples, and has an optional MCP server so AI agents can ask it to compose things.
-The stack is Rust talking to Qt/QML through cxx-qt, which is genuinely interesting and occasionally a nightmare.
+The stack is Rust talking to Qt/QML through cxx-qt, which is interesting and occasionally a nightmare.

 The 1999 Inspiration